da99/megauni.ruby/README.md

      than WYSIWYG.
 It's better to make profits from Uni-Lang and then hire proper programmers for WYSIWYG.
 (Ideally, an alternative browser based on Squeak/Pharo/Factor environment.)

+  4) WYSIYG in the browser: HTML4/5 + Flash, Illustrator/Fireworks/etc, etc.
+     This is the way it will be for the next 10 years or a WWW-alternative is developed.
+LivelyKernel is too esoteric and Squeak/Pharo is focused on education and business uses.
+They will not become into Mass Market.

 Privately
 ---------